 - Input Columns: Columns that are coming from the OLE DB Source.

 - Dimension Columns: Columns that are available in the Employees Dimension table.

-- Dimension Columns: All the columns that are available in the Dimension table will be available in this section.
-Here you have to select the columns that you want to choose for Change Type.
-From the below screenshot you can observe that we are selecting the Birthdate, Login Id, and Department Name columns.
+- Dimension Columns: All the columns in the Dimension table will be available in this section.
+Here you have to select the columns you want to choose for Change Type.
+From the below screenshot, you can observe that we are selecting the Birthdate, Login Id, and Department Name columns.

 - Change Type: Select the change type.
-In this example, we are keeping the default Fixed attribute as the change type for Birthdate, Login Id columns.
+In this example, we keep the default Fixed attribute as the change type for Birthdate and Login Id columns.
 And we want to maintain the historic data for Department Name.
 So we selected this as a Historical attribute.

 TIP: By default, the wizard assigns the Fixed attribute as the Change Type.
 But you can change them.

 STEP 8 – Fixed and Changing Attribute Options: This page has two options, and we already explained the first option in the Type 0 article.
 We will disclose the second option in the next section.

 STEP 9 – SSIS Slowly Changing Dimension Historical Attribute Options: We have to configure the following option to maintain the historical data.
 First, we will show you the configuration setting of the second option, and later we will show the other option.